guynir42/AstroRetriever/README.md

 The catalog can be given to `VirtualObservatory` objects, that can then download the data and store it locally, linking the data files to `Dataset` objects in memory.
-There should be an easy way to parallalize this process.
+There should be an easy way to parallelize this process.

-`Sources`s should be persisted in memory (in a database?) and should be merged when multiple `Sources` are found with different surveys (i.e., different `VirtualObservatory` objects).
+`Sources`s should be persisted in memory (in a database) and should be merged when multiple `Sources` are found with different surveys (i.e., different `VirtualObservatory` objects).